 1. A dedicated circuit, phased appropriately, for each appliance, with a minimum amperage requirement for a comparable electric appliance (see manufacturer’s recommendations) with an electrical receptacle or junction box that is connected to the electric panel with conductors of adequate capacity, extending to within 3 feet of the appliance and accessible with no obstructions.
 Appropriately sized conduit may be installed in lieu of conductors;

-2. Both ends of the unused conductor or conduit shall be labeled with the words “For Future Electric appliance” and be electrically isolated;
+2. Both ends of the conductor or conduit shall be labeled with the words “For Future Electric appliance” and be electrically isolated;

-3. A reserved circuit breaker space shall be installed in the electrical panel adjacent to the circuit breaker for the branch circuit and labeled for each circuit, an example is as follows (i.e “For Future Electric Range;”) and
+3. A circuit breaker shall be installed in the electrical panel for the branch circuit and labeled for each circuit, an example is as follows (i.e “For Future Electric Range;”) and

 4. All electrical components, including conductors, receptacles, junction boxes, or blank covers, related to this section shall be installed in accordance with the California Electrical Code.